 - Plant transplants outside: March – April and July 15 – September

-Space plants 18 – 24 inches apart.
-If using square foot gardening, allow 2-4 square feet for each plant.
+Space plants 18-24 inches (45-61 cm) apart.
+If using square-foot gardening, allow 2-4 square feet for each plant, depending on the variety.

 5. Care for the plants throughout the season

-- Give eggplant a steady supply of moisture, but do not let the soil get soggy.
-If eggplant isn’t watered enough, the fruit will be small and bitter.
+- Give eggplant a steady moisture supply, but do not let the soil get soggy.
+The fruit will be small and bitter if the eggplant isn’t watered enough.

 - Eggplant also needs food to produce well.
-Feed the plant at least once a month with fish emulsion or compost tea.
+Feed the plant occasionally with fish emulsion or compost tea.

 - Eggplant is self-fertile but benefits from pollination from bees.

-- Remove withered leaves, and stake or trellis plants as needed.
+- Remove yellow or withered leaves and stake or trellis plants as needed.